-In addition to adjudicating the stroke outcomes, the CEC will be asked to identify the most likely mechanism of stroke.
-While most are expected to be embolic, there will be a small number of patients who have haemodynamic events, for instance, following peri-procedure cardiac arrest.
+In addition to adjudicating the stroke outcomes, the CEC will be asked to identify a systematic approach to the identification of periprocedural hypotension so that its contributory role to any stroke outcome may be consistently applied.
+While most are expected to be embolic, there will be a small number of patients who have haemodynamic events for instance, following peri-procedure cardiac arrest.
 Any difference in stroke mechanism between the arms of the trial will be explored in the secondary analyses.